The Ultimate Buying Guide for Innerspring Mattresses

 The best base for innerspring mattresses

 Speaking of support, your mattress needs it too.
 An innerspring mattress is usually paired with a foundation (a.k.a. box spring) or base.
 The most important thing is that it has a sturdy surface underneath, to keep the mattress from sagging and prolong its life.
 (In fact, some mattress warranties require the use of a specific type of foundation, and anything else will void the warranty.)

-In addition to the standard combination of a box spring and metal bed frame, innerspring mattresses are compatible with platform bases, slatted bases, and adjustable bases—though not every innerspring works with an adjustable base, so be sure to check before you make a purchase.
+In addition to the standard combination of box spring and metal bed frame, innerspring mattresses are compatible with platform bases, slatted bases, and adjustable bases—though not every innerspring works with an adjustable base, so check before you make a purchase.